kripod/otion/README.md

 ## Documentation

-Please refer to the [`otion` package manual](./packages/otion/README.md) for an explorable reference.
+Please refer to the [`otion` package manual](./packages/otion/README.md) for further information.
 Additionally, each integration below has its own setup guide.

 ## Integrations